moghadassi/tutorials/ssh/setup-ssh-github-vscode.md

 Hi **username**!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```
 - ✅ This message means your SSH key is correctly set up and GitHub recognizes you.
+- In GitHub, under Settings → SSH and GPG keys, a green check (✅) appears next to the key, indicating it is valid and ready to use.
-- ⚠️ If you see a "Permission denied" error, check that your key is added to ssh-agent and registered on GitHub.
+- ⚠️ If you see a "Permission denied" error, check that your key is added to `ssh-agent` and registered on GitHub.